 There’s nothing sweeter than a child and dog who are best friends.
 But as magical as that relationship may be, it doesn’t come naturally.
 Many dogs are apprehensive around kids, so it’s important to train your dog how to behave around children while building plenty of positive associations.
 And you need to teach the children too.
 Only when both parties understand each other can they build a strong bond.

 Manage Dog-Child Interactions

 Whenever you mix kids and dogs, the unexpected can happen.
 For example, your dog could be feeling under the weather on the same day your child feels hyper.
 That’s why it’s important to always supervise your dog’s interactions with children.
 Older children can be left alone with a dog once they have learned to appreciate the dog’s needs and you can predict a safe outcome.
-But younger children need constant supervision even when they know the rules.
+But younger children need constant supervision, even when they know the rules.

 When you can’t supervise your dog, the safest option is to place them in a child-free safe area like their crate.
 Give them a chew toy or food-releasing puzzle toy to keep them occupied and happy.
-Your dog shouldn’t see this as a punishment, but rather some quiet time alone.
+Your dog shouldn’t see this as a punishment, but rather as some quiet time alone.

 Teach Your Child to Respect Dogs

 Children sometimes see dogs as toys.
 Plus, empathy isn’t always easy for the youngest kids.
 Therefore, it’s important to teach the children in your life to respect dogs as living beings with emotions and needs.
 Set ground rules about how the dog should be treated and reward your kids for following them.
 Here are some rules to consider: